hanihanihaani/learngit/readme.txt

 	create a new branch

-	create a new branch is quick and faster
+	create a new branch is slowly and faster

 	learn shenmogui